JeanBilheux/DOE_letters/README.md

  Visualize all images and allow to select range (display mean and add of range selected)

  * step2
- Normalize range selected by OB or by otehr image selected
+ Normalize range selected by OB or by other image selected

  * step3
  Export image normalized